 Several people have asked about becoming Catholics and attend Mass on a regular basis.
 Now is the time to come along and discuss the matter in the months ahead.
-The next meeting will be in November.
+The next meetings will be in December.
 Details on request.

 The School Class Masses